ARandomInvestor/amfeix-tools/README.md

 ## Requirements
 PHP > 7.1 and [Composer](https://getcomposer.org/).
 Run `$ composer update` to install other dependencies afterwards.

+### Ethereum request endpoint
+To run calls against the Contract you need either a local Ethereum node (like [geth](https://ethereum.github.io/go-ethereum/), or [parity](https://www.parity.io/)) that can run such queries, or set up a [free infura.io account](https://infura.io/) (select Core FREE when registering) and run calls against its API.

+There is also more information on the [web3py info page](https://web3py.readthedocs.io/en/stable/node.html)

+If you end up using a local node, *ETHEREUM_API_NODE_URL* will look something like this `http://localhost:8545`.

+Otherwise if you use infura.io, you will end up with this *ETHEREUM_API_NODE_URL* after replacing *YOUR_INFURA_API_KEY* with your *PROJECT ID*:  `https://mainnet.infura.io/v3/YOUR_INFURA_API_KEY`

+You might have to whitelist contract address `0xb0963da9baef08711583252f5000Df44D4F56925` under project security, which is AMFEIX Storage contract address.

 ## Example: fund_balance.php
 ```
 Usage: php fund_balance.php <HTTP Web3 endpoint> <Investor Address>